risc0/risc0/website/api/generating-proofs/remote-proving.md

 ## API Limits

 Bonsai enforces a number of API limits.
 These limits are configurable on a per API key basis.
-If your limits are too low to support your use case or you run out cycles, email us at [`devrel@risczero.com`][email-devrel] to request more.
+If your limits are too low to support your use case or you run out of cycles, email us at [`devrel@risczero.com`][email-devrel] to request more.

 These limits are: